-14.6 Proof of completion of all CLAD requirements by August 1, 2024 is required for negotiated pay increases for the 2024-2025 school year.
-Emergency CLAD credential is required to be in place for 2023-2024 school year by the first day of school.
-Proof of progress toward completion of CLAD/SDAIE certification must be made according to emergency credential guidance.
+14.6 Proof of completion of all CLAD requirements by August 1, 2024 is required for negotiation pay increases for the 2024-2025 school year.
+Emergency CLAD credential is required to be in place for the 2023-2024 school year by the first day of school.
+Proof of progress to the district toward completion of CLAD/SDAIE certification must be made.